KingOfState/TokenPickle/README.md

 <h1 align="center">Jason</h1>

-# To Make Token Pickle 1st You Need "credentials.json" File If You Alredy Make The File Then You Start With Step 2.
-But If You Don't Know How To Make "credentials.json" Go To Step 1.
-And Follow The Instructions To Make "credentials.json" After This You Go To Step 2.
-Open Termux And Get Your "token.pickle"...
+# To Make Token Pickle 1st You Need "credentials.json" File.
+# If You Alredy Make The File Then You Start With Step 2.
+# But If You Don't Know How To Make "credentials.json" Go To Step 1.
+# Follow The Given Instructions In Step 1.
+To Make "credentials.json"
+# After That You Go To Step 2.
+# Open Termux And Get Your "token.pickle"...

 <details>
     <summary><b>Step 1.
 How To Make credentials.json</b></summary>